Constructive S4 modal logics with the finite birelational frame property: Finite frame properties for -regular logics

-Quotients modulo $\Sigma$-bisimulation will be instrumental in proving the finite frame property for $\mathsf{CS4}$.
-However, $\Sigma$-bisimulation does not preserve forth--down confluence, so to treat $\mathsf{S4I}$ and $\mathsf{GS4^c}$ we will need a stronger notion of bisimulation.
-In fact, we will also use this stronger notion to treat $\mathsf{GS4}$.
+Quotients modulo $\Sigma$\term{-bisimulation} will be instrumental in proving the finite frame property for \altterm{def:csf}{$\csf$}.
+However, $\Sigma$\term{-bisimulation} does not preserve \altterm{forth--down confluent}{forth--down confluence}, so to treat \altterm{def:sfi}{$\sfi$} and \altterm{def:gsfc}{$\gsfc$}, we will need a stronger notion of bisimulation.
+This stronger notion will also be convenient in treating \altterm{def:gsf}{$\gsf$}.

-\begin{definition} A \define{strong} $\Sigma$-bisimulation is a $\Sigma$-bisimulation $Z$ such that both $Z$ and $Z^{-1}$ are forth--down confluent for $\peq$.
-We denote the greatest strong $\Sigma$-bisimulation by $\approx_\Sigma$. \end{definition}
+\begin{definition} A \define{strong} $\Sigma$\term{-bisimulation} is a $\Sigma$\term{-bisimulation} $Z$ such that both $Z$ and $Z^{-1}$ are \term{forth--down confluent} for $\peq$.
+We denote the greatest \term{strong} $\Sigma$\term{-bisimulation} by $\approx_\Sigma$. \end{definition}